 Standard retail cost sharing (in-network) (up to a 90-day supply) Preferred retail cost sharing (in-network) (up to a 90-day supply) Standard mail-order cost sharing (up to a 90-day supply) Preferred mail-order cost sharing (up to a 90-day supply)

 Cost-Sharing Tier 1

-Preferred Generic \$0 \$0 \$0 \$0
+Preferred Generic \$30 \$0 \$30 \$0

 Standard retail cost sharing (in-network) (up to a 90-day supply) Preferred retail cost sharing (in-network) (up to a 90-day supply) Standard mail-order cost sharing (up to a 90-day supply) Preferred mail-order cost sharing (up to a 90-day supply)

 Cost-Sharing Tier 2

-Generic \$36 \$15 \$36 \$0
+All Other Generic Drugs \$60 \$0 \$60 \$0

-Insulin Savings Program Select Insulins \$36 \$15 \$36 \$0
+Insulin Savings Program Select Insulins \$60 \$0 \$60 \$0

 Cost-Sharing Tier 3

-Preferred Brand 25% 25% 25% 25%
+All Other Preferred Brand Drugs 25% 25% 25% 25%

 Insulin Savings Program Select Insulins \$105 \$105 \$105 \$95

 Cost-Sharing Tier 4

 Non-Preferred Drug 25% 25% 25% 25%

 Cost-Sharing Tier 5

-Specialty A long-term supply is r not available for drugs in Tier 5
+Specialty Tier A long-term supply is r not available for drugs in Tier 5

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$6,550, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$7,050, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.

-CareComplete (HMO C-SNP) offers additional gap coverage for select insulins as part of the Insulin Savings Program.
-During the Coverage Gap stage, your out-of-pocket costs for select insulins will be \$5-\$35 for a one-month supply.
-To find out which drugs are select insulins, review the most recent Drug Guide we provided electronically.
+CareFree (HMO) offers additional gap coverage for Select Insulins as part of the Insulin Savings Program.
+During the Coverage Gap stage, your out-of-pocket costs for Select Insulins will be \$0-\$35 for a one-month (up to a 30-day) supply.
+To find out which drugs are Select Insulins, review the most recent Drug Guide we provided electronically.
+You can identify Select Insulins by the "ISP" indicator in the Drug Guide.
 If you have questions about the Drug Guide, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).